iarsystems/cmake-tutorial/README.md

 mkdir build
 ```

-- Next, navigate to that build directory and run CMake to configure the project and generate a native build system using the compiler specified in the `bxarm.cmake` toolchain file (if needed, edit the supplied toolchain file to match your tool):
+- Next, navigate to that build directory and run CMake to configure the project and generate a native build system using the compiler specified in the `cxarm.cmake` toolchain file (if needed, edit the supplied toolchain file to match your tool):
 ```
 cd build
-cmake .. -G Ninja --toolchain ../bxarm.cmake
+cmake .. -G Ninja --toolchain ../cxarm.cmake
 ```

 - Then call CMake for building the executable using the build system: